DSLsofMath/DSLsofMath/README.md

 ## News

 * Tuesday 2022-01-18: First lecture of the 2022 course instance
+* 2022: final book draft submitted to the printer for publication
-* [Lecture note snapshots](L/snapshots/) with the full course book
+* [Lecture note snapshots](L/snapshots/) with drafts of the full course book
-* [YouTube playlist](https://www.youtube.com/playlist?list=PLf5C73P7ab-4kc8Z4S7adKdm-nTkn-ND-) with the recorded lectures (most in Swedish, some in English)
+* [YouTube playlist](https://www.youtube.com/playlist?list=PLf5C73P7ab-4kc8Z4S7adKdm-nTkn-ND-) with the recorded lectures from the 2021 course instance (most in Swedish, some in English)

 ## Contributors